 What most stands out with the set is the use of light, this great magnified off-kilter cross of a window and four large panels of light filling the wall behind Unger next the NO ADMITTANCE door upon which much of the action will later be focused.
 The oversize window has the effect of belittling the players on this large stage.
 If we compare this window to others in Kubrick's films, it reminds most of the peculiar 2nd floor window in Lolita's Haze household, a window that shouldn't be there architecturally, like the office window in The Shining shouldn't be there.
 Architecturally, the household set and the hotel set in those two films is not at all how it is represented on the exterior, and Kubrick lets us in on this all along in both minor and outrageous ways, the most glaring and unavoidable "tell" being the revelation of the window which has no place being where it is.
 The light and shadow cast upon the wall by this window in The Killing feels much the same, has much the same weight.
 It can be easily ignored by the audience, but is as present as a significant character, inescapable, and somehow wrong, moving the set from simple realism into the mythic, a construct of the mind.

 By way of the windows in this film we often have some very dramatic use of shadow and light in unexpected ways.
 At times the feel is strongly Citizen Kane or German expressionism, but the drama of harsh black/white chiaroscuro with no grays is rarely used.
 The lighting in Killer's Kiss was not always clumsy, there was some good naturalism, but when it was wrong one saw inexperience rather than inattention or intention, as with the framing of some of the shots, and certainly with the acting.
 Not so in The Killing.
 Much has been learned.
-Yet, despite interesting blocking and use of light/shadow, there is still, in my opinion, a blandness to the screen and the middle field of tonal qualities that is sometimes present, and somewhat stilted.
+Yet, despite interesting blocking and use of light/shadow, there is still, in my opinion, a blandness to the screen and the middle field of tonal qualities, and at times a somewhat stilted quality is had.
 I must say that on first and second viewings of the film I didn't find the lighting, the cinematography, the acting to be interesting.
 I didn't care for it, and I have enjoyed a fair amount of film noire.
 It didn't feel Kubrick to me yet.
 He was still exploring how to use the camera, lights, sets.
-Eventually I began to find Kubrick in how the film was shot but it took several run throughs before I saw his touch in the cinematography and its connections to later films.
-To reach Kubrick I also had to initially focus on how the story was crafted and its place in Kubrick's directorial language, some of which was already in place from his first movie on.
+Eventually I began to find Kubrick in how the film was shot but it took several run-throughs before I saw his touch in the cinematography and its connections to later films.
+To reach Kubrick I also had to initially focus on how the story was crafted and its place in the development of Kubrick's directorial language.
 Now?
 Well, now I quite enjoy what he did in The Killing and am appreciative of the craft exhibited.
 Much is different from his later films but it's decidedly Kubrick and fascinating to examine.

 We are given a close-up look of the tickets and that they are for the 6th race rather than the 5th.